loco-philippe/NTV/README.md

 ### ***JSON-NTV (named and typed value)  <img src="https://loco-philippe.github.io/ES/json-ntv.PNG" alt="json-NTV" style="float:right;width:233px;height:64px;"> : a semantic format for interoperability***
 *JSON-NTV is a universal representation format.
-It allows the sharing and conversion of any type of data (NTV format).*
+It allows the sharing and conversion of any type of data.*

 *The NTV format is part of the [Environmental Sensing Project](https://github.com/loco-philippe/Environmental-Sensing#readme)*

+For more information, see the [user guide](https://loco-philippe.github.io/NTV/documentation/user_guide.html).

-# Introduction
+# What is NTV

 The semantic level of shared JSON (or CSV) data (e.g. Open Data) remains low, which makes automated reuse difficult.

 JSON-NTV proposes to enrich it to obtain a real interoperable exchange format.

-## what is NTV structure ?
+## NTV structure

 The NTV format consists of representing data by three attributes: a name, a type and a value.
 This representation is common in programming languages (for example a variable with Python typing is defined by `age: int = 25`), however the JSON format represents data with only a value or a key:value pair.